tylerdigital/acf-tablepress/readme.txt

 *Just to be sure there's no confusion...* **This plugin does nothing unless [ACF](https://wordpress.org/plugins/advanced-custom-fields/) and [TablePress](https://wordpress.org/plugins/tablepress/) are both active on your site**

 == Installation ==
-1. Copy the `advanced-custom-fields-tablepress` folder into your plugins folder
+1. Copy the `acf-tablepress` folder into your plugins folder
 2. Activate the plugin via the Plugins admin page

 == Using the Field ==